Scots beat Italy for first Women's Six Nations win

 This was now, at 24-21, a serious test of Scotland's mettle.

-They reverted to the tried and tested to stem the Italian revival, Skeldon finishing off another perfectly executed rolling maul to once again give Scotland some daylight on the scoreboard.
+Italy's momentum was checked by a red card for substitute Sara Seye for a high shot on Jade Konkel-Roberts, and Scotland reverted to the tried and tested to get the job done, Skeldon finishing off another perfectly executed rolling maul.

 The Scots have had their share of heartache late in matches in recent times, but on this occasion they held firm for the victory they have been craving for the longest time.